jessepav/lacygoill-wiki-backup/process/process.md

    - user processes by pressing `H`
    - kernel processes by pressing `K`

-What is shown in the column PID of htop is not always a pid.
+What is shown in the column PID of htop is not always a PID.
-I think sometimes, it's a tid (thread id):
+I think sometimes, it's a TID (Thread ID):

     $ ps -eLf | sed '/UID\|cmus/!d' | grep -v sed